MMCC11/enpm-611-project-application-peer-testing/README.md

 # This repo contains the tests for the analysis files from the forked repo https://github.com/rohinvaidya/enpm-611-project-application
--The "test" branch is our final branch which contains all of the test files.
+-The "testing" branch is our final branch which contains all of the test files.
 ### Running the test
 Use:
 python -m coverage run -m unittest discover